lewis-morris/Skperopt/README.md

 With 100 tests of 150 search iterations for both RandomSearch and Skperopt Searches.

-Skperopt (hyperopt) performs better than a RandomSearch, producing better a higher average f1 score with a siligtly smaller standard deviation.
+Skperopt (hyperopt) performs better than a RandomSearch, producing higher average f1 score with a smaller standard deviation.

 ![alt chart](./chart.png "Logo Title Text 1")